Jason Vosler Player Props: Reds vs. Cubs

-On Tuesday, Jason Vosler (coming off going 1-for-3 with a home run and three RBI) and the Cincinnati Reds face the Chicago Cubs, whose starting pitcher will be Hayden Wesneski.
-First pitch is at 6:40 PM ET.
+The Cincinnati Reds and Jason Vosler, who went 1-for-4 with a home run and an RBI last time out, battle Marcus Stroman and the Chicago Cubs at Great American Ball Park, Wednesday at 12:35 PM ET.

-He collected three RBI (going 1-for-3 with a home run) in his most recent game against the Cubs.
+He notched a home run while going 1-for-4 in his last game against the Cubs.

 Jason Vosler Game Info & Props vs. the Cubs